ELSady/Bootcamp-Final-Project-US-E-commerce-Sales-and-Profit-Forecasting/README.md

 * **Packages** : pandas, numpy, matplotlib, seaborn, sci-kit learn, statsmodel, pmdarima, fbprphet.

 ### Data Cleaning
 * I had to do a number of features cleaning as many features had _anomaly_ values.
 Had to replace those values to their appropiate value and types.
-Features with _anomaly_ value to be cleaned include 'Order Priority','Aging','Segment','Quantity','Region','Country','State','Shipping Cost'.
+Features with _anomaly_ value to be cleaned include `Order Priority','Aging','Segment','Quantity','Region','Country','State','Shipping Cost`.